spdx/tools-python/project_details.md

   parsers, builders and writers.
    * adding attribute text support for all the formats in package, files and snippets class. ( NEW FEATURE IN 2.2 specs. )
    * addressing the issue #123 by Gary about reviewing and updating json and yaml file generation to match the spdx 2.2 spec.
+        * first issue : introduction of relatedSpdxElement in relationship class in JSON and related formats.
+        * second issue : changed the name of namespace to documentNamespace for JSON and related formats.
+        * third issue : changed the name of spdxDocumentNamespace in ExternalDocumentRef to spdxDocument.
+        * Other issues will be solved in task-4 timeframe.

  **( Will be adding details of new tasks after completing the previous ones )**